 Last weekend saw the 10th anniversary of the Pride of Malton & Norton Awards, held to celebrate the achievements of local people and businesses.

+About 200 guests attended the ceremony in the marquee at the Talbot Hotel.
 The awards are designed to showcase local people and businesses that help to make the community a better place to live and work.

 Photo; Mayor of Malton, Paul Emberley, Councillor Graham Lake and Dr Ava Easton, CEO of the Encephalitis Society.

 THE mayor of Malton is hoping for success at the races after winning the top prize at a charity raffle.
 Cllr Paul Emberley was the lucky winner in a raffle held at the Malton Stables Open Day in September.
 Sponsored by the Arena Racing Company (ARC) and run by the charity, Racing Welfare, the open day aims to showcase the racehorse training centres in Malton and Norton.

 Cllr Emberley won a share in the Racegoers Club’s newest equine recruit, Spirit Of The Sky, a two-year-old filly in training with Richard Fahey at his stables at Musley Bank in Malton.
 As part of his prize, Cllr Emberley will have the opportunity to visit the filly to watch her working on the gallops, in addition to seeing her on race days.